diyaindoliya/diyaindoliya.github.io/index.md

 - deep learning
 - space systems

-**Other Interests**
+**Other Passions**
-- education and accessibility
+- education accessibility
 - housing and healthcare equity
 - queer studies ([see my current reading list](https://bpl.bibliocommons.com/list/share/1900259209_alinasarmiento/1900265989_queer_literature))

-more about me ~ I come from Newark, California in the SF Bay Area.
+more about me ~ I currently live in Cambridge, Massachusetts but I come from Newark, California in the SF Bay Area.
 My pronouns are they/all.
 I am a serial sock mismatcher.

 ### contact me
-I can be found by email at alinasar [at] mit [dot] edu
+I can be found by email at alinasar [at] mit [dot] edu.
+Come say hi!

 * * *

 # research

-hahahahhaha ??????
+### currently

+**Learning Robotic Motion Planning Without 3D Models** ~ I'm assisting Anthony Simeonov in exploring robotic grasp generation given 3D point clouds of novel/unseen objects and cluttered scenes.

+### previously

+**Venous Materials** ~ I worked with postdoctoral student Hila Mor and faculty advisor Hiroshi Ishii to help develop a more user intuitive interface for Venous Materials: physical fluidic circuits and veins as pressure and deformation sensors.
+Worked on a method to print the designs using a novel type of nonplanar 3D printing, as well as streamlining the user interface of the design tool (a Grasshopper3D plugin in Rhino) and prototyping different types of logic gate primitives.

 * * *